Security-Onion-Solutions/securityonion-docs/elastalert.rst

     ElastAlert is a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.

-ElastAlert queries ref:`elasticsearch` and provides an alerting mechanism with multiple output types, such as Slack, Email, JIRA, OpsGenie, and many more.
+ElastAlert queries :ref:`elasticsearch` and provides an alerting mechanism with multiple output types, such as Slack, Email, JIRA, OpsGenie, and many more.

 Configuration
 -------------